-First Offense-Possible sanctions and institutional actions include, but are not limited to:

-- Participation in an alcohol education course and/or activity at the student's expense and as determined by the Associate Vice President for Catholic Culture and Student Life (or designee). - Mandated substance abuse assessment by an approved agency and required compliance with the assessing counselor's evaluation. - Observation of one or more sessions of the County Misdemeanor or Felony Drug Court as determined by the Associate Vice President for Catholic Culture and Student Life (or designee). - Authorship of a research/reflection essay. - Notification of parents/guardians of dependent students or those under the minimum legal drinking age of 21 years. - Eligibility and/or activity restrictions. - Written warning up through suspension or expulsion from housing and/or the University of Saint Francis. - Community service hours to be performed at a specific location as determined by the Associate Vice President for Catholic Culture and Student Life (or designee). - o Other sanctions as determined by the Associate Vice President for Catholic Culture and Student Life (or designee). - 2.
-Second and Subsequent Offenses-Possible sanctions and institutional actions include, but are not limited to: - Suspension or expulsion from the University of Saint Francis. - Notification of law enforcement authorities. - Notification of parents/guardians of dependent students or those under the minimum legal drinking age of 21 years. - Other sanctions as determined by the Associate Vice President for Catholic Culture and Student Life (or designee).
+- First Offense- Possible sanctions and institutional actions include, but are not limited to: - Participation in an alcohol education course and/or activity at the offender's expense and as determined by the responsible authority (or designee); - Mandated substance abuse assessment by an approved agency and required compliance with the assessing counselor's evaluation; - Observation of one or more sessions of the County Misdemeanor or Felony Drug Court as determined by the responsible authority (or designee); - Authorship of a research/reflection essay; - Notification of parents/guardians of dependent students or those under the minimum legal drinking age of 21 years; - Eligibility and/or activity restrictions; - Written warning up through suspension or expulsion from housing and/or the University of Saint Francis; - o Community service hours to be performed at a specific location as determined by the responsible authority (or designee); and/or - Other sanctions as determined by the responsible authority (or designee). - Second and Subsequent Offenses- Possible sanctions and institutional actions include, but are not limited to: - Suspension or expulsion from the University of Saint Francis; - Notification of law enforcement authorities; - Notification of parents/guardians of dependent students or those under the minimum legal drinking age of 21 years; and/or - Other sanctions as determined by the responsible authority (or designee).